Vinit-source/Programming-for-problem-solving/P3 - Conditional operator.md

 #### Suggested Programs

-1. Write a program to determine if a number is even or odd using conditional expressions.
+1. Write a program to determine if a number is even or odd using conditional operator.

 2. Write a program to find the maximum of two numbers using the ternary operator.

 3. Develop a program to check if a person is eligible for a senior citizen discount (age >= 60).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTk3MzQ4MTAsNjU1NjQwNzc2XX0=
+eyJoaXN0b3J5IjpbMTA0MTMzMjQ3XX0=
 -->